pyeventsourcing/eventsourcing/README.md

 ## Features

-**Worked Examples** — A simple worked example application, with example entity class, event sourced repository, and factory method (see below).
-Included in the library is a slightly more sophisticated version of the example application below.
-Also, in the 'eventsourcing.contrib' package, there is a persistent "generalized suffix tree" which shows how a more complex model could be written.

 **Generic Event Store** — With an extendable set of adapters (called "stored event repositories" in the code) for popular ORMs and databases systems (e.g. Cassandra, SQLAlchemy).
 Also supports using Python objects